2019 Investing in Women Funding Program Grant Guidelines

 Appendix A contains a non-exhaustive list of sources of evidence.

 Applicants must factor in evaluation in the project budget and the timeframe for delivering the project.
-Projects must be completed within 12 months of commencing, which includes the evaluation component of the project.
+Projects must be completed by July 2020, which includes the evaluation component of the project.

 You must include in your application how you will evaluate your project.
 Projects should be evaluated in terms of both processes and outcomes.